Applicering av hyaluronsyra i ansiktet efter microneedling

 Hyaluronic acid is a naturally occurring molecule in the skin that has a strong ability to bind water.
 It can help the skin maintain moisture balance and contribute to a softer and more supple feel.

-Why is hyaluronic acid particularly good after microneedling?
+Why is hyaluronic acid especially good after microneedling?

 1. Intensive hydration